axeladib/barber-management-webapp/README.md

 ## Plugins

-Dillinger is currently extended with the following plugins.
+Queuely is currently extended with the following plugins.
 Instructions on how to use them in your own application are linked below.

 | Plugin           | README                                    |